Sunday, May 2, 2010

 • Insufficient RAM; dial-up Internet; really-old computers

-The Current State of Affairs
+Current Affairs

-It costs money to write, maintain and distribute virus scanners and if these companies do not make enough money, they go out of business.
+The expense and complexity of the commercial versions have driven me away.
 To gain market share and revenue, they add features and raise prices.
-In the end, the McAfee and Symantec/Norton suites are probably too complicated for most users and the software does so many things that system resources are fully-consumed.
+In the end, the McAfee and Symantec/Norton suites are too complicated and the software does so many things that system resources are fully-consumed.
+Admittedly, these products do more than just scan for viruses.

 • Up-to-date with Adobe Acrobat and Flash patches.